-An employee scheduled to retire and to receive a pension benefit under the Public Service Pension Plan or who has reached the mandatory retiring age, shall be granted full vacation entitlement for the final year of service.
+An employee scheduled to retire and to receive a pension benefit under the Public Service Pension Plan shall be granted full vacation entitlement for the final year of service.

 14.8 Vacation Credits Upon Death

 Earned but unused vacation entitlement shall be made payable, upon termination due to death, to the employee's dependant, or where there is no dependant, to the employee's estate.